Iranian Revolution: Armed battles and collapse of the monarchy (February, 1979)

 The armed rebels attacked a weapons factory, capturing nearly 50,000 machine guns and distributing them to civilians who joined in the fighting.
-The rebels began storming police stations and military bases throughout Tehran.
-The city's martial law commander General Mehdi Rahimi decided not to use his 30,000 loyal Immortal Guards to crush the rebellion for fear of producing civilian casualties.
+The rebels stormed police stations and military bases throughout Tehran.
+The city's martial law commander, general Mehdi Rahimi, decided not to use his 30,000 loyal Immortal Guards to crush the rebellion for fear of producing civilian casualties.